51st-Vfw/JAFDTC/doc/README.md

 > Changes to System X in Configuration C will be reflected in System X in both Configraution
 > A and B.

-Breaking a link preserves the configuration of a linked system at the time the link is broken.
-This is, if systems in Configuration A are linked to Configuration B and you delete Configuration B, the linked systems in A will retain the values from B at the time it was deleted.
+Breaking a link preserves the configuration of the system at the time the link is broken.
+That is, if systems in Configuration A are linked to Configuration B and you delete Configuration B, the linked systems in A will retain the values from B at the time B was deleted.

 > Links are **not** preserved across configuration exports and imports.
+Exporting a system
+> generates an unlinked system that shares the setup of the linked system at the time of
+> export.

 Linked systems are always edited in the source configuration.
-The system editors in linked configurations will be read-only while the editor in the source configuration will allow changes to be made.
+The system editors in linked configurations will be read-only while the editor in the source configuration will allow changes to be made to the system.

 Links are particularly useful when you have setups that you tend to reuse often.
 For example, you might want to always configure your cockpit displays one way for A2G sorties and another